-Wilder looked a shadow of the man who demolished his way through every single of his opponents, even Fury was very nearly another victim the first time they met.
+Wilder looked like a shadow of the man who demolished his way through every single of his opponents.
+Even Fury was very nearly another victim the first time they met.

-It seems the final round knockdown of ‘The Gypsy King’ was the catalyst of what was to come fourteen months later.
+It seems the final round knockdown of ‘The Gypsy King’ was the catalyst of what would come fourteen months later.

 As Fury took massive confidence from potentially taking the biggest punch Wilder had to offer and surviving, some say the American was defeated by himself before the first bell rang in the rematch.

 Taking full control from the off, Fury toyed with and overpowered Wilder.
-The Morecombe man used his massive physique to beatdown an opponent who could still pass for a cruiserweight.
+The Morecambe man used his massive physique to beat down an opponent who could still pass for a cruiserweight.